murex/mikado-testbuilders-kata/docs/4_Mikado_Method.md

 1. Fix the bugs
 2. Start the mikado method to setup your test data

-So let's delete the tests!
+So let's Ignore or Comment-Out the previous tests!

+To solve this section, use the test entitled 'Mikado_Method_Constraint_Applies_tax_rules_when_computing_total_amount'!

 ### Use Mikado Method to setup data for a test on Invoice

-We'll first focus on the test on [Invoice](../java/src/main/java/com/murex/tbw/purchase/Invoice.java).
+We'll first focus on testing the [Invoice](../java/src/main/java/com/murex/tbw/purchase/Invoice.java) class.
 It's simpler and achievable given the time we have.

-Write your test as if you could instanciate your objects, and start to draw your mikado graph.
+Write your test as if you could instantiate your objects, and start to draw your mikado graph.

 Make sure your project keeps building all the time.
 Notice every time you have something useful.